italia/eudi-wallet-it-docs/docs/en/security-privacy-considerations.rst

    :widths: 8 92

    * - |check-icon|
-     - The protocol must ensure that the Issuer cannot learn where the End-User uses the Credential.
+     - The protocol must ensure that the Issuer cannot learn where the User uses the Credential.

 The exchange protocol does not require any interactions between Verifiers and Issuers.
 In addition, privacy-preserving Status Assertions, presented along with Credentials, ensure that while the Verifier checks the Credential's validity, the Issuer does not learn where or when the Credential is being used.